 If we find blockage we can frequently fix it using a balloon catheter and stent.
 In this case we keep you in the hospital overnight for observation.
 Occasionally we find enough blockage in several vessels, or blockage in a high-risk region, that we need to recommend coronary artery bypass surgery.
 We generally dismiss you from the hospital that same day and have you visit one of our cardiovascular surgeons to discuss and arrange the surgery.

 How do you prepare for the procedure?

 Cardiac catheterization is done on both hospitalized and ambulatory patients.
 As an outpatient having this done electively you will first visit with the cardiologist in the office to go over the procedure and discuss the risks and alternatives.
 Since you will be asked to sign document of consent be sure to ask any question and raise any concern you may have.
 You will need to have basic blood work done and this can be drawn in the office.

 Unless instructed otherwise you should be fasting on the morning of the procedure.
 In general we want you to take your usual morning medications with the exception of any we’ve told you not to take (please talk to our nurses or schedulers if you have any questions about this).

-We do this procedure in the hospital at Mercy, Midlands, Bergan, Immanuel and Lakeside and you’ll receive specific instructions on where to show up and what time to be there.
+We do this procedure in the hospital at Nebraska Heart, Mercy Council Bluffs, Midlands, Creighton University Medical Center - Bergan Mercy, Immanuel and Lakeside and you’ll receive specific instructions on where to show up and what time to be there.

 What are the risks of the procedure?